 The new glass recycling and manufacturing facility will be located at Stapylton in Yatala, Queensland.

-Visy will relocate its current glass re-manufacturing operations from South Brisbane to Yatala, paving the way for the site along Brisbane River to be transformed into International Broadcasting Centre for the 2032 Olympic Games.
+Visy will relocate its current glass re-manufacturing operations from South Brisbane to Yatala, paving the way for the site along the Brisbane River to be transformed into an International Broadcasting Centre for the 2032 Olympic Games.

 Furthermore, the site is located near Visy’s existing can manufacturing and cardboard box manufacturing facilities, which will create a beverage container precinct in the region.